MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/fs-integration.md

 2. Automatically post **call logs**, such as time, date, call duration, and the expert's name, and **files shared** in the Remote Assist text chat into their Field Service work order at the end of a Remote Assist mobile call.

 ## Prerequisites
 - In order to follow along with this guide, you should have completed the set up instructions for Field Service and Remote Assist integration.
-Learn how to set up the Dynamics 365 Field Service app to launch calls to Remote Assist mobile on your Android devices [here](../troubleshoot-field-service.md).
+Learn how to set up the Dynamics 365 Field Service with Remote Assist mobile [here](../troubleshoot-field-service.md).

 ## How it works